The ultimate Peru Travel Guide for Photography

 For the coastal region and Lima, the summer months of December to April are advantageous, since during this time there is a pleasantly warm climate with an average of 26 degrees.
 Overall, the section consisting much of the desert tends to be dry throughout the year, but from May to October is cooler and sometimes cloudy.

-For most people, the highlands, the Andean region and the ruined cities are the most interesting.
+For most people, the highlands, the Andean region, and the ruined cities are the most interesting.
 It is important to distinguish between the rainy and dry seasons.
 The rainy season is usually between November and March, where it is often dry in the morning, the wind comes up at noon and then it rains.
 The dry season (Peruvian winter) goes from April to October with much clearer weather.
 It is important to know that the nights are milder in the rainy season than in the dry season.
 So for photographers, it comes down to what kind of images are preferred.
 If you want a weather guarantee and blue sky and lots of sunlight, you should definitely prefer the dry season.
-Disadvantage them the colder nights, the often no longer so green rather dry nature, less colored sediments and more tourists.
+Disadvantages are the colder nights, the often no longer so green rather dry nature, less colored sediments, and more tourists.
 Personally, I prefer the "autumn season" known in Germany, in Peru this is the month of March.
-A disadvantage is certainly the unstable weather, which can throw a spanner in the works of your trip, brings less sunlight and obliges you to be spontaneous.
+A disadvantage is certainly the unstable weather, which can throw a spanner in the works of your trip, bring less sunlight, and oblige you to be spontaneous.
 Also, some passes can be closed.
 On the other hand, a play of fog and clouds often adds more dynamism to the pictures, nature is more colorful and you encounter fewer tourists.

 I did not visit the Amazon rainforest because our main focus was on the mountain regions.
 However, locals told us that the forest lives up to the name and there would be plenty of rainfall throughout the year.
 But the best chance of dry weather is probably between April and October.